2. Design assessments to encourage honesty

 - Encourage students to use Turnitin for self or peer review of early assignment drafts.

 Validate student work

 - Include a declaration of originality and authorship in the submission process.

 - Clearly state the requirement for students to sign or accept the declaration.

-- Refer to Assessment policy for more information.
+- Refer to Assessment and Assessment Flexibility policy and procedure for more information.